jpgard/mhacksixteen/jpgard/readme.md

   * labels: labels associated with the image or objects detected within the image (i.e., 'car', 'automobile', 'driver', 'person').
   * lang: language of the text.
   * logos: names of any brand logos detected within the image.
+  * dest_lang: destination language (the language the user requested the text to be translated into).
   * translation: text translated into destination language.